 - Funding rounds within the last 90 days.
 Companies that just raised are actively investing in growth, hiring, and tools.
 Series A through C companies are the sweet spot for most B2B products.

 - Job changes in decision-making roles.
 A new VP of Sales, Head of Marketing, or CTO typically evaluates and replaces existing tools within their first 90 days.
-This is the single highest-converting signal in outbound.
+In our agency’s experience this is the single highest-converting signal in outbound.

 - Technology changes.
-If a prospect just adopted a complementary tool (or dropped a competitor), they are actively building their stack.
-BuiltWith and Wappalyzer track these changes.
+If a prospect just adopted a complementary tool or dropped a competitor, they are actively building their stack.
+Trackers like BuiltWith and Wappalyzer surface these changes.

-- Pricing page visits or content downloads.
-If you have website visitor tracking, a prospect hitting your pricing page is a direct intent signal.
+- Pricing-page visits or content downloads.
+If you have website visitor tracking, a prospect hitting your pricing page is a direct, first-party intent signal.

 Tier 2 signals (moderate intent):